South Estonian: Present situation

-The South Estonian language began to undergo a revival in the late 1980s.
+South Estonian began to undergo a revival in the late 1980s.
 Today, South Estonian is used in the works of some of Estonia's most well-known playwrights, poets, and authors.
-Most success has been achieved in promoting the Võro language and a new literary standard based on Võro.
-Mulgi and especially Tartu dialects, however, have very few speakers left.
-The 2011 census in Estonia counted 101,857 self-reported speakers of South Estonian: 87,048 speakers of Võro (including 12,549 Seto speakers), 9,698 Mulgi speakers, 4,109 Tartu language speakers and 1,002 other South Estonian speakers who didn't specify their regional language/dialect.
+Most success has been achieved in promoting a new literary standard based on Võro.
+Mulgi and especially Tartu, however, have very few speakers left.
+The 2011 census in Estonia counted 101,857 self-reported speakers of South Estonian: 87,048 speakers of Võro (74,499 when excluding 12,549 Seto speakers), 9,698 Mulgi speakers, 4,109 Tartu language speakers and 1,002 who didn't specify a variety.

-The 2021 census in Estonia counted 159,900 self-reported speakers of South Estonian: 125,780 speakers of Võro (including 26,220 Seto speakers), 14,380 Mulgi speakers and 19,740 Tartu language speakers.
+The 2021 census in Estonia counted 128,590 self-reported speakers of South Estonian among native speakers: 97,320 speakers of Võro (72,240 when excluding 25,080 Seto speakers), 17,310 Tartu language speakers and 13,960 Mulgi speakers.

 Language sample of modern literary (Võro) South Estonian:

 Article 1 of the Universal Declaration of Human Rights:

 Kõik inemiseq sünnüseq vapos ja ütesugumaidsis uma avvo ja õiguisi poolõst.
 Näile om annõt mudsu ja süämetunnistus ja nä piät ütstõõsõga vele muudu läbi käümä.

 All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.